sebasblanco/Group-22/README.md

 "Friendly Neighborhood"

-*Brief Overview
+*Brief Overview*

 A web app that groups users by zip code where users are allowed to create alerts and see alerts made from other users.

-*Motivation
+*Motivation*

 To connect people and keep the area safe.

-*Features and Types of Users
+*Features and Types of Users*

-Users are able to create alerts for the zip code they are in and allowed to see alerts from other areas.
-There will be a list and a map for the alerts.
+We aim to implement: a map, different types of alerts, one type of user, rating system, link to other accounts.

-*Risks and Challenges
+*Risks and Challenges*

 Keeping user information secure and showing accurate alerts (by time and location).

-*Existing Related Projects
+*Existing Related Projects*

-Craigslist, Ring, Waze
+Craigslist and Waze.
+We are aiming to be safer and better UI than Craigslist, use similar crowd-sourced map and alerts as Waze.

-*Intended Platform and Programming Languages
+*Intended Platform and Programming Languages*

 iOS and Android.
-React
+Javascript and Python

-*Third-Party Libraries
+*Third-Party Libraries*

-Javascript, Python,
+React, Google Maps, Auth0

-*Team Member Responsibilities
+*Team Member Responsibilities*

+Learn Javascript,